-To become the leading relationship forum and free of charge self-help internet resource, facilitating the exchange of advice in an anonymous and welcoming environment.
+We aim to become the leading relationship forum and free of charge self help internet resource, facilitating the exchange of advice in an anonymous and welcoming environment.

-The main service we offer is a confidential forum where you can post your problem.
-Typical discussion themes include relationships, health, finance, legal and workplace politics.
+The main service we offer is a confidential forum where you can submit your problem.

-You may currently be wondering whether or not to consult with a qualified professional (such as a counsellor), and we'd like to think that our forum offers you the privacy, time and place to gather your thoughts, and receive feedback from our highly valued team of voluntary supporters and other visitors.
+You may be wondering whether or not to consult with a qualified counselling professional, and we believe that our forum offers you the privacy, time and a place to gather your thoughts and receive initial feedback from our highly valued panel of voluntary supporters and other visitors.

 If you own or work for a company that is dedicated to helping people with problems (especially relationship advice), then don't just rely on Yahoo and Google to drive referrals - we'd love to offer you a free business directory listing.

-We hope that you are able to support this site by responding to threads - particularly those that haven't yet received a response.
-We would also appreciate donations of any size to help cover website hosting and development fees, or a simple 'like' using the Facebook button found at the bottom of this page.
+We hope that you are able to support peoplesproblems.org by responding to threads - particularly those that haven't yet received a response.
+We would also appreciate donations of any size to help cover website hosting and development fees, or a simple share using the Facebook button featured in our site menu.